 We also have a separate page on More Temporary Financial Help ideas for further state, county, city and private sources -- elderly assistance programs that help with the basics for food, medical, housing, temporary financial help, and in many other areas.
 Some of them involve an application process, sometimes complicated, so you or your elderly loved one may need help with that.

 Elderly assistance programs usually require preparing your personal and financial information in advance.
-When you make an appointment to apply for benefits and elderly services, they will notify you of what documents you will need to bring.
-And make sure you ask!
+When you make an appointment to apply for benefits and elderly services, they will notify you of which documents you will need to bring.
+And be sure you ask!

 Common items you may be asked for: